A look into the lineage and landscape that shape my creative perspective.

 My Japanese great grandfather '"americanized" our last name when he immigrated to California, so here's some help on how to pronounce it:

-and where I watched, with wonder, what hands can make and mend.
-Memories of my mama’s hands, covered in dirt, deep in soil.
+I grew up in my mother's garden.
+It was here that I was first enchanted by plants and flowers, and where I watched, with wonder, what hands can make and mend.
+Memories of my mother's hands covered in dirt, deep in soil.
 Washing zucchini and tomatoes.
 Rolling and molding pasta from flour, eggs, and oil.
 Her hands braiding my hair, opening jars that seemed impossibly sealed.
-She was my
+She was my first muse, and her hands are featured throughout my work, carrying stories of her creations.

 My own story is a blend of my roots, a dance of wildly distinct cultures.
 My maternal lineage is from the Greek island of Lesvos, and so, from an early age, I tasted the poetry of our ancient language, the lyrical sensuality of Sappho, the slow rhythm and salty air of life near the sea.
-I remember the earthy smell of our garden after the rain and stories of stone washed with the sacredness of the gods.
+I remember the earthy smell of our garden after the rain and stories of stone washed by the gods.
 My curiosity of where certain words and concepts came from, always guiding me back to Greece.

 my ojichan the gardener, each teaching me their story, our story, through their hands.